mercanca/spart/README.md

  Some features of the spart requires Slurm 18.08 or newer.
 With older versions, the spart works with reduced feature set i.e. without showing the federated clusters column and user-spesific output.

+ Also, the spart requires, the slurm configured to give permision for reading other users job info, node info, and other information.

 ## Compiling